 We then examine whether an upgrade at the five-year mark leads to a material change in FHS as well as credit risk.
-Specifically, we first identify all funds with one of its share classes satisfying our treated or control criteria and focus on firms for which treated or control funds have a minimum collective holding weight of 2.5% or 5%.
-Our next step is to examine, in a difference-in-difference setting, whether firms with more than 2.5% or 5% of their shares held by treated funds experience an increase in FHS and credit risk relative to those that are held mainly by control funds.
-Columns (2) and (4) of Table 4 show that the FHS of firms that are held by treated funds increase by around 1.5% to 2.1% following rating changes at the five-year mark, with statistical significance at the 1% level, likely emanating from extra inflow of capital.
-Crucially, columns (3) and (5) further show that this increase in FHS is accompanied by a corresponding increase in CDS premium of around 14 to 22 bps, with the t-statistics exceeding 3 in both the columns.
-The identification exercise in Table 4 thus confirms the main finding of our IV approach, namely a causal link between fund holding share and credit risk.
+Specifically, we first identify all funds with one of its share classes satisfying our treated or control criteria and focus on firms for which treated or control funds have a minimum collective holding weight of 5%.17 Our next step is to examine, in a difference-in-difference setting, whether firms with more than 5% of their shares held by treated funds experience an increase in FHS and credit risk relative to those that are held mainly by control funds.
+Column (2) of Table 4 Panel A show that the FHS of firms that are held by treated funds increase by around 2.1% following rating changes at the five-year mark, with statistical significance at the